scooterhacking/NinebotTEA/README.md

 #### Contributing

-We encourage contributions from those knowledgeable in encryption, scooter firmware, and ZIP archive management.
+We encourage contributions from those knowledgeable in encryption, scooter firmware, and scooter hacking in general.
 To contribute:

 1. Fork the repository.
 2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`).